irods/irods_docs/docs/getting_started/upgrading.md

 Since 4.2.4, iRODS populates no-longer-used database columns with known values.
 Prior to 4.2.4, the values had been populated or updated inconsistently and may have been empty strings or NULL.

-Upon upgrading from 4.2.3 or earlier, the administrator should manually run the script located at `scripts/update_deprecated_database_columns.py`.
+After successfully upgrading from 4.2.3 or earlier, the administrator should manually run the script located at `scripts/update_deprecated_database_columns.py`.

 This script updates the following columns in `R_DATA_MAIN` to contain these known values: